bbrownekianda/docs/getting-started/create_process/previewer.md

    As part of this prototyping, if you choose yourself as the Line Manager, then you will receive the automated email with a link to approve the process so the workflow can be tried and tested.

 3. Return to the design and modify as necessary following each review.
+Make sure to save your work as you go by clicking on the **Save** button.

-Once you are happy with the process flow and performance, you are ready to [**publish**](getting-started/create_process/publish_process.md).
+3. Once you are happy with the process flow and performance, you are ready to [**publish**](getting-started/create_process/publish_process.md).